Skip to main content

 How to create proxies for Eddie AI:

-Transcode your videos to h264/h265 MOVs and ensure the proxies keep the same start timecode, framerate, and resolution.
+Transcode your videos to h265 MOVs and use a low bitrate.
+Ensure the proxies keep the same start timecode, framerate, and resolution; you should even keep the same filename not withstanding the file extension.
 This way when you go from Eddie back to your video editing application, all your. media will relink and then you can replace your proxies for your original videos.

-Now you can use Eddie with your unsupported footage via proxies.
+Now you can use Eddie with any unsupported footage via proxies.

 Let us know if you have any questions.